jemferraz/Brazilwasstolen_analysis/README.md

-We can observe from the chart that, for all cut-off levels, the p-values of the H0 test remains well below the usual significance level (5%), implying that the observed difference in favour to candidate 13 in the old machine models is maintained at all aggregation levels of the machines, in the North-eastern region of the country.
+We can observe from the chart that, for all cut-off levels, the p-values of the H0 test remains well below the usual significance level (5%), implying that the observed difference in favour of candidate 13 in the old machine models is maintained at all aggregation levels of the machines, in the North-eastern region of the country.
 Therefore, we failed to find any indication of a non-random allocation of the machine models.

 ### Electoral zones in the North-eastern region as experimental units